 A seroma can develop into an abscess if it is not treated.
 This can lead to sepsis, which is a serious infection.
 During treatment, a healthcare professional will give you antibiotics to fight off the infection.
 These antibiotics may include penicillins, macrolides, or cephalosporins.
 Your doctor may also recommend intravenous antibiotics for severe cases.

 A seroma usually takes about seven to ten days to appear.
 If it is small, it may be harmless and require no medical treatment.
 It can also reabsorb on its own over a period of weeks or months.
-However, if it is large and causing significant pain, a doctor may perform a drainage procedure to remove the fluid.
+However, if it is large and causes significant pain, a doctor may perform a drainage procedure to remove the fluid.
 This procedure involves inserting a needle into the seroma and removing it with a syringe.